fmagaud/fmagaud.github.io/index.md

 At this stage of the study, we have only studied the evolution of the arrests for different races.
 Has it has been shown previously, the events that occured in June 2013 (either the creation of the Black Lives Matter movement, either the nomination of the new mayor at L.A.) lead to a significant decrease in the number of arrests of African Americans and White people. <span style="color:red"> These events did not significantly impact the evolution of the arrests of Hispanic people (that was already in a decreasing mode). </span>

 Remember our initial question: did the Black Lives Matter movement manage to reduce the ratial disparities in the United States ?
-We only answered to the question :did the creation of the Black Lives Matter movement influence the arrestations of African Americans ? <span style="color:red"> Je suis pas tout a fait d'accord, on a pas vu que c'était ça qui avait influencé.
-Was there a change in the arrestations of African Americans after the creation of the Black Lives Matter movement ? </span>
+As mentioned above, up to now we only answered the question : was there a change in the arrestations of African Americans after the creation of the Black Lives Matter movement ?

 Let's go back to this first question and see whether the creation of the Black Lives Matter movement helped reduce the discrimination of African Americans (which is basically the main aim of this movement).